petedavisdev/petedavis.dev/_posts/reasons-to-use-components-in-vuepress-markdown.md

 ---
 title: 3 Reasons to use components in VuePress markdown
-date: 2020-05-18T18:13:50.865Z
+date: 2020-05-18T18:41:50.865Z
 thumbnail: /media/vue.js_logo.png
 tags:
   - VuePress
   - Tips and tricks
 permalink: /:slug
 ---
-VuePress converts all of your markdown files into Vue templates.
-In my last post, I covered some of the [fun things you can do in markdown](https://petedavis.dev/fun-things-you-can-do-in-vuepress-markdown/) that take advantage of this and touched on the fact that you can [use Vue components directly inside your .md files](https://v1.vuepress.vuejs.org/guide/using-vue.html#using-components).
+In my last post, I covered some of the [fun things you can do in markdown](https://petedavis.dev/fun-things-you-can-do-in-vuepress-markdown/) that take advantage the way VuePress converts content into Vue templates, but I saved the best for this post.
+In VuePress, you can [use Vue components directly inside your .md files](https://v1.vuepress.vuejs.org/guide/using-vue.html#using-components), like so:

 ```md
 <MyComponent />
 ```

-In this post I will demo 3 reasons to use components, but first, what would you rather see in my examples:
+In this post I will demo 3 use cases for components in markdown, but first, what would you rather see in my examples?

 <img :src="imgSrc + '130'" style="float:right" />